CX-Box/cxbox-doc/docs/widget/fields/field/fileUpload/fileUpload.md

 # FileUpload

-`FileUpload` is a component that allows to view and attach single file
+`FileUpload` is a component that allows to view and attach single file.

+**Supported types**: .png, .pdf, .jpg, .jpeg, .mp3, .wav, .m4a

 !!! info
     * When a file is selected, it is stored in the storage system immediately, which then generates a unique "file ID".
 When the save button is clicked, only this "file ID" is sent to the backend
     * If a new file is selected, it will be saved as a new file in storage.
 Previous file remains untouched (e.g. one is free to implement custom deletion logic)

 ## Basics
 [:material-play-circle: Live Sample]({{ external_links.code_samples }}/ui/#/screen/myexample94){:target="_blank"} ·
 [:fontawesome-brands-github: GitHub]({{ external_links.github_ui }}/{{ external_links.github_branch }}/src/main/java/org/demo/documentation/fields/fileupload/basic){:target="_blank"}